dotnet/orleans/Orleans-Streams/index.md

 ## Streams Implementation

-The [Orleans Streams Implementation](Streams-Implementation) provides a high level overview of Orleans Streams implementation.
+The [Orleans Streams Implementation](Streams-Implementation) provides a high level overview of the internal implementation.

 ## Streams Extensibility

 The [Orleans Streams Extensibility](Streams-Extensibility) describes how to extend streams with new functionality.

-***

-## API Completeness

-The application layer streaming APIs (`IAsyncStream<T>`, `IAsyncObservable<T>`, and `IAsyncObserver<T>`) are quite stable.
-However, the current Queue Adapter APIs are preliminary.
-We are currently reconsidering and simplifying them.
-The end goal is to offer a simple way to implement simple persistent stream adapters, yet allow more complicated providers that use sophisticated caching, back-pressure, and more.